aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

 :::

 1. Go to the [Aptos CLI release page](https://github.com/aptos-labs/aptos-core/releases?q=cli&expanded=true).
+1. Click the **Assets** expandable menu for the latest release.
-2. In the latest release section, you will see the zip files with the filename of the format: `aptos-cli-<version>-<platform>`.
+1. You will see the zip files with the filename of the format: `aptos-cli-<version>-<platform>`.
 These are the platform-specific pre-compiled binaries of the CLI.
-Download the zip file for your platform.
+Download the zip file for your platform, dismissing any warnings
-3. Unzip the downloaded file.
+1. Unzip the downloaded file.
 This will extract the `aptos` CLI binary file into your default downloads folder.
+1. Unzip the downloaded file.
+This will extract the `aptos` CLI binary file into your default downloads folder.
 For example, on Windows it is the `\Users\user\Downloads` folder.
-4. Move this extracted `aptos` binary file into your preferred local folder.
+1. Move this extracted `aptos` binary file into your preferred local folder.
    :::tip Upgrading?
 Remember to look in the default download folder When you update the CLI binary with the latest version, note that the newer version binary will be downloaded to your default Downloads folder.
 Remember to move this newer version binary from the Downloads folder to your preferred location.
    :::
-5. Open a powershell terminal via the windows start menu
+1. Open a powershell terminal via the windows start menu
-6. In the powershell terminal, you can get help instructions by running the command with help.
+1. In the powershell terminal, you can get help instructions by running the command with help.
 For example ` .\Downloads\aptos-cli-0.3.5-Windows-x86_64\aptos.exe help` to read help instructions.

 </details>